 Advertising on vehicles is subject to requirements set out in Motorsport UK Yearbook H29.1.2 &H29.1.3.

 Competitors registering do so in the full knowledge that CTCRC reserves the right to require the Eligibility Scrutineer to carry out, record and enforce eligibility checks which may include the sealing of component(s) for subsequent checking.
-The costs of such checking shall be borne by the CTCRC but the CTCRC shall not be liable for the costs of stripping or reassembly of vehicles after the checks have been carried out.
+The costs of such checking shall be borne by the CTCRC, but the CTCRC shall not be liable for the costs of stripping or reassembly of vehicles after the checks have been carried out.

 8.5 Chassis: